 - Arguing with the officer: Nobody has ever won an argument with a police officer.
 Be polite, respectful and exercise your right to remain silent.

 - Forgetting that your license will be suspended: There are two components to a drunk driving charge in Texas.
 In most cases, in addition to the criminal proceeding, there is a civil process where your driver’s license can be automatically suspended if you fail to request a hearing.
 You must request an administrative hearing concerning your license shortly after you have been arrested.
 That is why it can be important to contact an attorney as soon as you are released, to help walk you through this process and advocate for you in the administrative hearing.

-- Assuming you have no defenses: Even you submit to a Breathalyzer test or a blood sample was taken, and your blood alcohol concentration (BAC) is measured above the legal limit of .08, that does not mean you do not have a defense.
-In cases, this evidence can be contested on a variety of factors, such as: operator error, improperly calibrated machines, inappropriate laboratory procedures and other circumstances that can result in false readings.
+- Assuming you have no defenses: Even you submit to a breath test or a blood sample was taken and your blood alcohol concentration (BAC) is measured above the legal limit of .08, that does not mean you do not have a defense.
+In cases, this evidence can be contested on a variety of factors, such as operator error, improperly calibrated machines, inappropriate laboratory procedures and other circumstances that can result in false readings.

-Do Not Make The Mistake Of Refusing Legal Help.
-Contact An Attorney Today.
+Do Not Make The Mistake Of Refusing Legal Help

 Main office is located in Austin, Texas.
 All office locations are staffed by appointment only.